SuperOfficeDocs/superoffice-docs/docs/plugins/document-plugins/soarc-document-plugin.md

 ## The Solution

-Create a new class library solution and name it in accordance with the SuperOffice naming scheme for document plugins, e.g. SoDocPlugin\_YourPluginName.
+Create a new class library solution and name it in accordance with the SuperOffice naming scheme for document plugins, for example SoDocPlugin\_YourPluginName.
 When the class library project is created, create a reference to the assembly that contains the IDocumentInterface, see below.
-Rename the default class to something you like, e.g. `MyDocumentPlugIn`.
+Rename the default class to something you like, for example `MyDocumentPlugIn`.

 ![x][img3]